Why We Don’t Change for the Better

 As you all know if you’ve been reading lately, I finished a 20-Day cold shower challenge and loved it.
 It makes me feel great.
 It’s helped me to get past a fear/aversion that has caused me issues in the past.
 And it’s preparing me to be a more resilient person.
 I’ve been continuing this practice and I’m up to a 6-minute 30-second shower under cold water.
 And I’m feeling the effects in a big way – cold weather isn’t something that is bothering me, I’ve gone through two bouts of colds and stomach flu in our house and come out without anything notable.

 It seems that the point of complaining about things like this is to garner support from other people who complain and make all those involved in the complaint-fest feel better.
-And perhaps a downside of being involved in obstacle course racing, which is all about overcoming challenges and issues, and making yourself a better person, is that it makes us hyper-aware of such behavior as totally asinine.
+Perhaps a downside of being involved in obstacle course racing, which is all about overcoming challenges and issues, and making yourself a better person, is that it makes us hyper-aware that such behavior is totally asinine.

 But more importantly, why in the world would you not want to overcome your problems and make them go away, we think?
 Why wouldn’t you want to make yourself better?
 Why do you allow your problems to rule your life instead of figuring out a way to get past them, defeat them, and make your life more pleasant?